ANSR-laboratory/ANSR-laboratory.github.io/content/publication/cohen-gilbert-college-2017/index.md

 ---
-title: College Binge Drinking Associated with Decreased Frontal Activation to Negative Emotional Distractors during Inhibitory Control.
+title: College Binge Drinking Associated With Decreased Frontal Activation to Negative Emotional Distractors During Inhibitory Control
 authors:
-- Julia E. Cohen-Gilbert
+- julia_cohen_gilbert
-- Lisa D. Nickerson
+- admin
-- Jennifer T. Sneider
+- Jennifer Sneider
-- Emily N. Oot
+- Emily Oot
-- Anna M. Seraikas
+- Anna Seraikas
-- Michael L. Rohan
+- Michael Rohan
-- Marisa M. Silveri
+- Marisa Silveri
 date: '2017-01-01'
 publishDate: '2025-02-10T18:27:28.828567Z'
 publication_types:
 - article-journal
-publication: '*Frontiers in psychology*'
+publication: '*Frontiers in Psychology*'
 doi: 10.3389/fpsyg.2017.01650
 abstract: The transition to college is associated with an increase in heavy episodic alcohol use, or binge drinking, during a time when the prefrontal cortex and  prefrontal-limbic